andresrojanoc/LAMMPS-tools/README.txt

 Scripts to handle LAMMPS output files

 #coulomb_smooth_potential:
-Scripts to perfom an additional type of Coulomb potential that allows the computation of the Coulomb interaction using a smooth truncation in LAMMPS
+Scripts to perfom an additional type of potential that allows the computation of the Coulomb interaction using a smooth truncation in LAMMPS